 On November 18, Father Ume was installed as the new Pastor.
 He worked on uniting all the ministries under one goal: to serve with love.
 With the help of the Finance Council and an ad-hoc building group, he restored and beautified the Church, adding a baptismal font.
 His loving ministry to St. Bernard Church ended on June 30, 2018.

-On July 1, Father Toribio Gutierrez came as an administrator and new parish spiritual leader.
+On July 1, Father Toribio Gutierrez came as parish administrator and new spiritual leader.
 He has worked nonstop to clean, repair, and organize our surroundings.
 He has a great concern for security and safety for parishioners.
-We look forward to his weekly letters to Grandma, and he motivates the community to come together in prayer and active ministries.
+We look forward to his weekly letters to our parishioners in our Weekly Sunday Bulletin to motivate the community to come together in prayer and ministries.

 Father Gutierrez was appointed Pastor on July 1, 2020.
 Despite all the new challenges faced in the world with COVID-19, he has sought many communication methods to stay connected to parishioners and transmit live-streamed mass to parishioners in quarantine.
 He continues to amaze us with this light and happy spirit.